To prepare for, respond to, and mitigate all calls for duty in an efficient and cost-effective manner.

 In 1995, Chief M. Victor Haugh began to initiate a paramedic program for the Wooster Division of Fire, and in April of 1997, the City of Wooster approved the proposed training program and purchase of the necessary equipment.
 Medic training takes 11 months with classroom study and practical work in emergency departments and with other fire departments.
 By July of 1997, the department became paramedic operational with those personnel who already had their training; by March of 1999, the base level of 18 certified paramedics had been achieved.

 *Above information provided by: Douglas C. Myers, Records Specialist, Retired, Wooster Division of Fire

-Under Chief Barry Saley, the Wooster Division of Fire continues its fire prevention, fire suppression, and emergency medical service activities from out of the #1 Station at 510 N. Market Street and the #2 Station at 433 East Highland Avenue.
+Under Chief Barry Saley, the Wooster Division of Fire continues its administration, fire prevention, fire suppression, and emergency medical service activities from out of Station 2 at 3333 Burbank Road, Station 1 at 510 N. Market Street, and Station 3 at 2255 Gateway Drive.
 The majority of emergency calls are requests for emergency medical assistance requiring Basic and/or Advanced Life Support.
-We are the First Responder for all 911 life safety concerns in the City of Wooster.
-In 2015, the Division responded to a total of 3936 calls; 3247 were EMS calls.
+We are the First Responders for all 911 life safety concerns in the City of Wooster.
+In 2018, the Division responded to a total of 4422 calls; 3557 of those were EMS calls.